• Skip to primary navigation

 • Regular exercise and things like yoga with calm, intentional breathing can ground you well

-• Regular meditation will make it much easier for you to transition out of a trigger
+• Regular meditation will make it much easier for you to transition out of chaos

 • Adequate sleep – no surprises there.